 I write about music, culture, labour, white supremacy, colonialism, drugs, and harm reduction for outlets around the world.
-Recently, I’ve been reporting on cryptocurrency and crypto-colonialism.
+Recently, I’ve been reporting on cryptocurrency and crypto-colonialism, AI, music labour issues, and tenant organizing.

-My work has been published by Popular Mechanics, GQ, Billboard, The Guardian, Pitchfork, Columbia Journalism Review, Premier Guitar, Vulture, The Walrus, MEL, Mic, CBC, Globe and Mail, Maclean’s, Toronto Star, and others.
+My work has been published by Popular Mechanics, GQ, Billboard, The Guardian, Pitchfork, The Daily Beast, Columbia Journalism Review, Premier Guitar, Vulture, The Walrus, MEL, Mic, CBC, Globe and Mail, Maclean’s, Toronto Star, and others.

 I did communications and fact-checking for the podcast series Race Against Climate Change by Canada’s National Observer.